|

 ArtWorkBook Bootcamp

-This new and exciting bootcamp will saturate the audience with visually exciting and inspiring multimedia presentations that introduce the full-color, newly revised, 1990 publication of The ArtWorkBook.
+This new and exciting bootcamp will saturate the audience with visually exciting and inspiring multimedia presentations that introduce the full-color, newly revised, 1990 publication of The ArtWorkBook series.
 This five part series of presentations introduces the art educator to THOUSANDS of images and ideas to inspire a productive year of teaching art in various levels.
 First year, second year, third year, and fourth year students' artworks are presented.
 The exceptionally rich multimedia presentations will show various Advanced Placement Studio art portfolios of individual students and portfolios of various successful projects.
 Archived collections of student artwork will spark new ideas on ways to teach the middle school and high school curricula.
 Attendees will have fun in this bootcamp, and leave with fresh new ideas in planning their school year.

 Presenter Joan Maresh-Hansen is a seasoned speaker, teacher, author, and former multimedia instructor who is passionate and enthusiastic about sharing ideas with her colleagues.
 She has spent the last three decades teaching art on and off the computer as well as presenting at both state and national conferences.
 She has provided staff development seminars across the United States and across her native state of Texas.
 She delivered an exciting keynote address to the Washington Art Education Association in Seattle.